mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 legally and with the blessings of the world government; some are squatters who have simply grabbed some land and set up a home.

-This is a common practice among Aslan ihatei, or ‘second sons’.
+This is a common practice among Aslan ihatei, or 'second sons'.
 Aslan males value land ownership very highly, but only the primary heir inherits.
 Some Aslan males are happy to serve their clan in a subordinate role.
 The ihatei are the others; those who have set out